Sintraconsulting/ApiStackNet/ApiStackNet.Demo.Test/README.md

 Through the test code there's a comment "to check" beside the points where a check for the data is needed before proceeding.

+The tests on "List" method are only in "UserCRUDTest.cs".

 # Infos
 The current test ambient refers to the "ApiStackNet.Demo" Project.
-The current dependencies and NuGet packages are alligned with the "ApiStackNetTest" Project.